ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### September 22, 2019

 Worked on PSF and BPH today.
 Started to learn how to create a database using Python from some videos and online tutorials.
-Still need to the research paper more.
+Still need to read the paper more.

 ### September 23, 2019